E

 Erum Khan, production assistant

-7th Cousins is a performance project that plays for audiences in community halls, places of worship, bars, clubs and other public meeting places.
-7th Cousins: An Automythography, is new bookwork component of the project, published by Book *hug.
-The book documents the walk itself and the performance text they generated afterwards.
-Included throughout are photo essays from the journey and commentaries from their collaborators Christopher Stanton, Andrea Nann, Kaitlin Hickey, and Erum Khan.
-Now available online or at your local book sellers.
+7th Cousins: An Automythography is a hybrid book published by Book *hug.
+It documents the walk itself, and the performance generated afterwards.
+Included throughout are photo essays from the journey and commentaries from collaborators Christopher Stanton, Andrea Nann, Kaitlin Hickey, and Erum Khan.
+Erin and Christine are available to give interactive readings, and the book itself is available online or at your local book sellers.

 PRESS